xgaia/xgaia.github.io/_site/DSparK/README.md

 DSK is a k-mer counter for reads or genomes.
 It use the GATB-core library (C++)

---
-count: false

-- input: set af sequences (fasta/q)
+- input: set of sequences (fasta/q)
-- output: set of kmers which occur more than a minimal amount of times, and number of times thses kmers occur
+- output: set of kmers which occur more than a minimal amount of times, and number of times these kmers occur

 output format is a binary file in h5 format.
 This output can converted to ascii with `dsk2ascii`